rustwasm/book/src/game-of-life/time-profiling.md

 `"cdylib"` bits from `Cargo.toml` or else building native code will fail and have link errors.

-With all that in place, we can run `cargo bench > before.txt` to compile and run our benchmark!
-The `> before.txt` part will take the output from `cargo bench` and put in a file called `before.txt`.
+With all that in place, we can run `cargo bench | tee before.txt` to compile and run our benchmark!
+The `| tee before.txt` part will take the output from `cargo bench` and put in a file called `before.txt`.

 ```
-$ cargo bench > before.txt
+$ cargo bench | tee before.txt
     Finished release [optimized + debuginfo] target(s) in 0.0 secs
      Running target/release/deps/wasm_game_of_life-91574dfbe2b5a124